[Remote] Sr. Manager, Global Early Career Talent Programs & Strategic Enablement at Western Digital

 Responsibilities

-• Partner with research-based programs
+• Partner and support research-based programs including PhD programs

-• Own strategic planning for external and internal partnerships
+• Own strategic planning for external and internal partnerships globally; ensure local resources and business have tools and training for execution

-• Explore and position alternative talent channels
+• Explore and position alternative talent channels for workforce of the future initiatives and alternative entry methods

 Skills